mvolkmann/blog/src/smalltalk/14-objects.md

 These include `BreakingMethodWrapper`, `MessageCatcher`, and `ProtoCatcher`.

-To get a `String` representation of any object that is meaninful to a Smalltalk developer and typically includes the class name of the object, send it the `#printString` message.
+To get a `String` representation of any object that is meaningful to a Smalltalk developer, send it the `#printString` message.
+The default implementation in the `Object` class returns "a" or "an" followed by a space and the class name.
+Classes can override the `printString` method to customize the `String` that is returned.
 For example, the following code prints `a Set(3 2 1)`, which is `String` representation of a `Set` of numbers, to a Transcript: